wuyichen24/system-design-knowledge/knowledge/concepts/API_Architectural_Styles.md

          - PUT
          - DELETE
          - PATCH
       - Headers: Provides additional metadata about the request or response.
+      - Request body: Contains data that the client sends to the server to create or update a resource.
 - **Dependent protocols**
 - **Pros**
 - **Cons**